V-Sense/LFBM5D/README.md

 In addition to the LFBM5D filter, this code provides an implementation of light field denoising using the BM3D filter applied to every sub-aperture images (used to provide results in [1]).

+For the super-resolution extension SR-LFBM5D [3], switch to the SR branch.

 ## Light field conventions

 The input light field should be in the form of a collection of PNG sub-aperture images located in a common folder.
 The naming convention for the sub-aperture images must be of the form <SAI_name>\_<s_idx>\_<t_idx>.png, where <SAI_name> is the common name for all images (e.g. 'SAI' as in our testing example, 'Img', 'Cam'...), and <s_idx> and <t_idx> correspond to the angular indexes of the light field images.
 If the <s_idx> corresponds to the row indexes of your light field, the light field is considered to be ordered row-wise, and the parameter angMajor should be set to 'row'.
 Otherwise, the light field is considered to be ordered column-wise, and the parameter angMajor should be set to 'col'.